liboyang0112/TRExFitter/README.md

 singularity run --contain -B /tmp --pwd ${PWD} docker://gitlab-registry.cern.ch/trexstats/trexfitter:latest
 ```
 Replace `latest` by another tag to get the corresponding version of the code.
 In the container you will directly have the `trex-fitter` executable.
 If you cannot see your local folders, you might need to mount them via the `-B` flag.
 The TRExFitter code is located in the folder `/TRExFitter/source/TRExFitter` within the container.

-You might want to add the flag ```--silent``` to suppress the warnings occuring for AnalysisBase images based on CentOS7.

 #### Setup using Docker image with Docker
 These steps describe how to use the image with the Docker software, for example on your own local machine.
 Get started by downloading docker [here](https://www.docker.com/products/docker-desktop).